arcadelab/perphix/README.md

 <https://perphix.readthedocs.io/en/latest/?badge=latest>)

-Utilities and documentation for the collection, annotation, and usage of X-ray image sequences for surgical phase recognition.
+Utilities and documentation for the collection, annotation, and usage of X-ray image sequences for surgical phase recognition, with a focus on percutaneous fracture fixation.

-This repository is used by [pelphix](https://github.com/benjamindkilleen/pelphix) to provide data-related utilities and documentation.
+This repository is used by [Pelphix](https://github.com/benjamindkilleen/pelphix) to provide data-related utilities and documentation.
+It classes for loading and processing data, as well as documentation for the Perphix datasets.
+It is provided separately for ease of installation.

 ## Installation